DavionKalhen/PyDeePool/README.md

      git clone https://github.com/RiseVision/rise-py.git
      cp -f ./rise-py/rise ./;rm -fr ./rise-py

 Running the script for the first time will prompt you for answers, and will configure for you.
+If you aren't a Delegate, this script can register you as one.
+Note, this costs 25 Rise.

     @localhost:~/github/PyDeePool$ python3 pydeepool.py --run
     This is your first time running this script.
 Enter the following information to get going!